Mai Tai Tom’s 2019 Restaurant Of The Year!

 The votes have been tabulated, and Mai Tai Tom’s 2019 Restaurant of the Year is now ready to be unveiled.
 In the closest vote in history, Highland Park’s Hippo takes home the title!
 Hippo had fierce competition from two of Pasadena’s relatively new restaurants Entre Nous and The Arbour, and also from Bavel in DTLA’s Art District.

 With the voting so close, we returned to Hippo this autumn to try a few more menu options before making our final decision.
 Hippo had been in the running since we first dined here in February.
-We have tried many of their dishes, but had never had the off-menu rib eye steak.
-We only knew of its existence from subscriber, Garrett, who has recommended many terrific restaurants over the years including Mai Tai Tom’s 2018 Restaurant of the Year, Dama.
+We have tried many of their dishes but had never had the off-menu rib eye steak.
+We only knew of its existence from a subscriber, Garrett, who has recommended many terrific restaurants over the years, including Mai Tai Tom’s 2018 Restaurant of the Year, Dama.
 Thanks, Garrett!

 With that pedigree behind the restaurant, hopes were high Hippo would be a resounding success, and from what we’ve tasted on our multiple visits, it is just that.
-Although there are a number of pasta dishes, Molina calls his cuisine Cal-Med, which sounds like the nearby Urgent Care facility I frequent, however it really stands for California Mediterranean.
+Although there are many pasta dishes, Molina calls his cuisine Cal-Med, which sounds like the nearby Urgent Care facility I frequent; however, it really stands for California Mediterranean.
 Cal-Med cuisine was supposedly a trend in the 1980s, but since I didn’t have enough money to go out to dinner in that decade, I don’t remember it.

-The restaurant is hidden from the street, and we walked through a small passageway occupied by Nancy Silverton’s popular Triple Beam Pizza and Go Get Em Tiger Coffee, which also serves pastries and breakfast.
-The Highland Park Wine Shop behind the restaurant is run by the Silver Lake Wine guys.
+The restaurant is hidden from the street.
+We walked through a small passageway occupied by Nancy Silverton’s famous Triple Beam Pizza and Go Get Em Tiger Coffee, which also serves pastries and breakfast.
+The Silver Lake Wine guys run the Highland Park Wine Shop behind the restaurant.
 This is all part of a complex, which I believe is called the Hippoplex.

-As is so prevalent these days, the industrial-type interior with a high-ceiling makes for a rather loud environment, but we were incredibly lucky to get the large round table adjacent to the open kitchen at the front of the restaurant, so the noise level was bearable for conversation.
+As is so prevalent these days, the industrial-type interior with a high-ceiling makes for a rather loud environment.
+Still, we were incredibly lucky to get the large round table adjacent to the open kitchen at the front of the restaurant, so the noise level was bearable for conversation.

 This table is a great spot to watch the plating and finishing of dishes as they came out of the kitchen.
 It’s quite an operation (more on that later).

-The just-out-of the-oven, fresh baked foccacia bread, whizzing by on a long wooden board from Triple Beam Pizza, whetted our appetite.
+The just-out-of-the-oven, freshly baked focaccia bread, whizzing by on a long wooden board from Triple Beam Pizza, whetted our appetite.
 It was set enticingly just out of our reach (so good!).

 (October Update … February and March visits are below this.)
-On our autumn visit we once again scored the great table right in front of the kitchen and dined with friends, Jeff, Cecilia and Susan.
+On our autumn visit, we once again scored the great table right in front of the kitchen and dined with friends, Jeff, Cecilia, and Susan.
 We love going with friends because we can try so many more dishes.
-As soon as we were seated, Tracy, asked if the rib eye was available on this evening.
+As soon as we were seated, Tracy asked if the rib eye was available this evening.
 The server popped into the kitchen to confirm that it, indeed, was available.
-Tracy inquired why it is never on the menu and was told that the restaurant doesn’t know if it is going to get one rib eye or a dozen so they just play it by ear.
+Tracy inquired why it is never on the menu and was told that the restaurant doesn’t know if it will get one rib eye or a dozen, so they play it by ear.
 This dish is something you have to ask about as it is an off-menu item, sort of like the secret menu at In-and-Out.

-At our server’s suggestion we also tried the Herbed Ricotta Tortelloni with citrus zest, Parmigiano-Reggiano and fennel pollen ($18).
-While this was very good, it was light and delicate and if you didn’t know what it was you couldn’t really taste the herbed ricotta.
+At our server’s suggestion, we also tried the Herbed Ricotta Tortelloni with citrus zest, Parmigiano-Reggiano, and fennel pollen ($18).
+While this was very good, it was light and delicate, and if you didn’t know what it was, you couldn’t taste the herbed ricotta.

 (Our February and March visits …) On our initial foray to Hippo, Tracy and I (along with my Seattle cousins Susie and Bill, and friend Susan) scored a 5:30 Sunday reservation (the only time available when I went online ten days previously … yes, it’s that popular).

-From the “First” category we shared Smoked marinated beets in sherry vinaigrette, burrata and herb salad ($9).
-This opening dish gave us an idea that this would be a special evening.
+From the “First” category, we shared Smoked marinated beets in a sherry vinaigrette, burrata and herb salad ($9).
+This opening dish gave us the idea that this would be a special evening.

 The Bufula mozzarella, 16-month prosciutto di San Danielle, Fett’una ($15) also shined.
 I believe I could live on prosciutto.

-By now, I was wishing we hadn’t had that second basket of bread.
+By now, I wished we hadn’t had that second basket of bread.
 Of course, I ate two more pieces.

 Now we were on to “Pasta” time.
 There wasn’t much sharing on this round as we devoured the dishes we selected.

 We returned once again in late March.
-Uber was out friend on this appearance, and Tracy and I arrived a few minutes early for our 8 p.m. reservations and enjoyed an Old-Fashioned and a Manhattan respectively.
+Uber was our friend on this appearance, and Tracy and I arrived a few minutes early for our 8 p.m. reservations and enjoyed an Old-Fashioned and a Manhattan, respectively.

 Tonight we’d be dining with our friends, the Chicas (Joanne, Helen … who was celebrating her birthday … Gema and Xochiti).
-Once again we scored the round table in front of the kitchen.
-Our server, Maya, was stupendous paying special attention to the various allergies at our table and making recommendations so the EpiPen would not be needed.
+Once again, we scored the round table in front of the kitchen.
+Our server, Maya, was stupendous, paying particular attention to the various allergies at our table and making recommendations so the EpiPen would not be needed.